What Is a EULA? End User Licence Agreement Guide for Australia

 EULAs generally apply to software that is purchased or otherwise acquired by the end user, rather than software that is provided for free.
 However, free software may also be subject to a EULA or other terms of use.

-EULAs also generally apply to software that is downloaded by the user (such as Google Chrome), rather than software that is accessed online (such as Gmail).
-For software that is accessed online, a Software as a Service Agreement (SssS) may be more appropriate.
+EULAs also generally apply to software downloaded by the user (such as Google Chrome), rather than to software accessed online (such as Gmail).
+For software accessed online, a Software-as-a-Service (SaaS) agreement may be more appropriate.

 What is an example of a EULA?